veepee-oss/influxdb-relay/README.md

 ## Overview

-Maintained fork of [influxdb-relay][overview-href] originally developed by InfluxData.
+Maintained fork of [influxdb-srelay][overview-href] originally developed by InfluxData.
 Replicate InfluxDB data for high availability.

 **Be careful, we have deeply changed the configuration file syntax.**